We get our very own holiday

-We’re leading the clinical trials for the COVID-19 vaccine
+We led the clinical trials for COVID-19 vaccines

-You may have heard this in the news recently: the first Canadian clinical trials for a COVID-19 vaccine are being held at the Canadian Centre for Vaccinology, which is a partnership between Dal, the IWK Health Centre, and the Nova Scotia Health Authority.
-Our research teams are the ones who will be running these trials.
+The first Canadian clinical trials for a COVID-19 vaccine were held at the Canadian Centre for Vaccinology, which is a partnership between Dal, the IWK Health Centre, and the Nova Scotia Health Authority.
+Our research teams are the ones who have been running these trials.
 Pretty cool, right?

 We have a campus therapy dog

 His name is Oscar, and he’s an adorable pup who destigmatizes counselling services and helps students destress.
-He’s normally found in the Student Union Building on the Halifax Campus during the school year.
-Luckily for us, we can still see Oscar during the Virtual Puppy Power Hour sessions that happen every Thursday from 3–4pm.
-You can RVSP on Facebook and invite your own furry friends!
+He’s found in the Student Union Building on the Halifax Campus during the school year.
+Watch out for news about Oscar's hours this year.

 Our courses cover surf AND turf